THE PROBLEM

 Does the system survive an AZ failure?
 Is blast radius bounded? cargo test for your infrastructure.

-[ AUDITABLE INFRASTRUCTURE ]
+[ CONTINUOUS INVARIANTS ]

-[ AGENT-READY OPERATIONS ]
+[ CHANGE POLICIES ]

 THE INTERFACE